Backendless/ui-builder-library/components/bl-gallery/README.md

   <img src="./thumbnail.png" alt="main thumbnail" width="780"/>
 </p>

+## Demo

+View an example of how to install this component and how it works in your UI [here](https://app.arcade.software/share/GpC3WukSvF62FqIMnKBi).

 ## Usage

  Add component on your page and add codeless logic, which loading images.